Supplemental Retirement Accounts

 2023 IRS LimitsUnder the age of 50 during 2023 calendar year:

 Age 50 or older by December 31, 2022:

 When enrolling for the first time in any Supplemental Retirement Account

-Note: If you already have an existing 403(b) or 457(b) account with TIAA there is no need to re-enroll – just complete a Salary Reduction Agreement to either change or re-start the salary reductions.
+Note: If you already have an existing 403(b) or 457(b) account with TIAA complete the Salary Reduction Agreement to either change your current deduction or re-start the salary reductions.

 At the current time, Roth contributions are only available through TIAA.
 If you have questions regarding Roth 403(b) contributions, please contact TIAA at 800-842-2252.

 Health Science Center employees with Dual Appointments

 HSC staff with both West Virginia University and University Health Associates (Medical Corp. included) appointments should consider enrolling in the 457(b) plan with WVU, and the 403(b) plan with UHA.
 If the employee does have an appointment with WVU and UHA (Dental Corp.) but does not have a 403(b) available to him, then the employee can enroll in WVU’s 403(b) plan.
 Important to note is the employee does not want to be enrolled in 403(b) plans with each employer and “max out” under both 403(b) plans.